OYPT-CA — Welcome

 • Trained on Central Valley almonds only.

-• Cloud cover may cause missing satellite data for June or August.
+• Cloud cover may cause missing satellite data in some years.

 • Use the confidence interval alongside your own field knowledge.